Independence equivalence classes of paths: Structure of a graph which is in

 The proof of this borrows very heavily from Beaton, Brown and Cameron~\cite{beaton}.

 \begin{proof} Note that $i_1(G)=i_1(P_n)=n$ since the number of independent sets of cardinality~1 in a graph is simply the number of vertices of a graph.
 Furthermore,

 and since $i_2(G)=i_2(P_n)$, $G$ and $P_n$ must have the same number of edges as well.
-Now The left side of~(i) is $|V(G)|=n$.
+Now the left side of~(i) is $|V(G)|=n$.
 The left side of~(ii) counts the number of ordered pairs $(v,e)$ where $v$ is a vertex of $G$ and $e$ is an edge incident to $v$.
 In other words, it is $2|E(G)|=2|E(P_n)|=2n-2$.
 The identity~(iii) follows from Theorem~3.2 of Beaton, Brown and Cameron~\cite{beaton} and the fact that $i_3(G)=i_3(P_n)$.
 Finally,~(iv) follows from adding~(i) and~(iii) and subtracting~(ii). \end{proof}

-Since the independence polynomial of $P_n$ does not have repeated roots, at most one of the connected components can be $P_1$, an isolated vertex.
-In order words, $g_0\leq 1$.
+Since the independence polynomial of $P_n$ does not have repeated roots, at most one of the connected components can be an isolated vertex.
+In other words, $g_0\leq 1$.
 Furthermore, at most one of the connected components can be $C_3$.
-If any of the other connected components contain a triangle, then at least one of the vertices of the triangle must have degree~3 or larger.
+If any of the other connected components contains a triangle, then at least one of the vertices of the triangle must have degree~3 or larger.

-\begin{prop} If $G$ is a graph such that $I(G,x)=I(P_n,x)$, then the maximum degree $\Delta(G)$ of $G$ is at most~$3$ and $n_G(C_3)=g_0 + g_3$. \end{prop}
+\begin{prop} If $G$ is a graph such that $G\in\mathcal{I}(P_n)$, then the maximum degree $\Delta(G)$ of $G$ is at most~$3$ and $n_G(C_3)=g_0 + g_3$. \end{prop}

 \begin{proof} From Proposition~\ref{prop:degreesum}(iv),